mmghannam/scipdex/modeling/knapsack/README.md

 Let us start with a simplified version of the classical knapsack, where instead of choosing which items to pick, we must choose which amount to pick.
 Mathematically, the variable bounds go from $x_i \in \lbrace 0,1 \rbrace$ to $0 \leq x_i \leq 1$.

-**Your task**: Formulate the problem described above with continuous variables
+**Your task:** Formulate the problem described above with continuous variables

 <details>
     <summary>Hint 1</summary>